 This supports the life-long learning that is central to Sea Point High, preparing learners for the responsibilities and consequences that they are faced with in the work place.

 Parents/Guardians are discouraged from making doctor's or other appointments for learners during school hours.
 This is expected to take place after school hours.

 If a learner does need to leave School early, the parent/guardian is to submit a request in writing to the School by 09h00 at the latest on that particular day.
 A telephone number is to be included for verification purposes.

 Representative Council of Learners

 We are proud of the role that the Representative Council of Learners (RCL) plays at Sea Point High School.
 The representatives are elected by their peers and serve on portfolios.
 As such they assume responsibility for various aspects of School management.

-An integral part of the RCL is the Learner Leaders, who are largely responsible for administration tasks, supporting the Code of Conduct, pastoral care and serving as ambassadors for our school.
+An integral part of the RCL are the Learner Leaders, who are largely responsible for administration tasks, supporting the Code of Conduct, Pastoral Care and serving as Ambassadors for our school.